Last Updated on February 5, 2023

-The easiest way to grow calendula is by sowing it on open ground.
-Alternatively, you can start it from seeds indoors and replant them, which will allow you to enjoy cheery blooms earlier in the season.
+The easiest way to grow calendula is by sowing it in open ground.
+Alternatively, you can start calendula from seeds indoors and later transplant it, which will allow you to enjoy cheery blooms earlier in the season.

 - Latin name – Calendula Officials